eserlxl/lightXDE/README.md

 ## Features

-lightXDE has recently expanded to support many desktop environments and improved its installation workflow:
+lightXDM has recently expanded to support many desktop environments and improved its installation workflow:

 ### Multi-Desktop Environment Support
 - **Automatic Detection:** The installer detects if KDE Plasma, GNOME, XFCE, LXQt, LXDE, MATE, Cinnamon, Budgie, or i3 is already installed.